North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 Where to eat in Cafayate

 Grab a table at Pacha Cocina de Autor (Avenida General Güemes Sur 143).
-Casa de las Empanadas (Mitre 24) serves cheap and delicious empanadas.
+La Casa de las Empanadas (Mitre 24) serves cheap and delicious empanadas.

 Want tips on how to plan a trip like this north Argentina road trip?
 Check out my 15 easy steps on how to plan a trip from start to finish!